A man walks into a Scottish bakery, points at the goodies and says ‘Hoo, is that an eclair or meringue?’

 I confess myself a little ticked off because I went to fill the car and promptly filled it full of Supreme Diesel.
 My car is diesel, so what’s the problem?
 Well, it offends my meanness to pay extra for something that I can’t see the benefit of.
 Nevertheless, I went in, handed over my monthly pay and the cashier, clearly sensing my distress, offered me a free copy of the Sun.
-I joked that since we fitted a cat-flap we don’t need to line the cat litter tray and thus I didn’t need the Sun, but I could tell from his ashen face that my joke wasn’t welcomed.
 He was clearly having a bad day.
 I took one, but only to be polite, the way someone at a buffet may take a spoonful of potato salad that the host has made only to drop it into a plantpot when their back was turned.

 What a rag, though.
 Read what you like, it’s your life, but look at the front cover today – it’s not filled with the sad news that a plane crashed into the Mediterranean killing 66 poor buggers in what could be another frightening turn of terrorism, oh no, it’s got a mock-up of an olive-oil filled paddling pool with the frothy headline ‘The Day Free Speech Drowned’ and a couple of subheadings about how it goes against common sensibility.
 That should tell you everything you need to know about this shitrag.